How to enjoy travelling on a budget

 As an added bonus, planning shorter, closer-to-home trips means you can drive instead of fly, saving the money you would have spent on a plane ticket.

 Lookout for budget-friendly accommodations

 I know we all would love to stay in 5-star hotels but realistically, it’s not always possible since they are overpriced.
 Rather go for self-catering places in small towns that are inexpensive, book at a campsite if you’re a camper, even B&Bs have great deals during the dry season.
 Just invest some time doing thorough research.

 Road trips still seem to be the cheapest form of getting around.
 But if you’re in a different country, transport can be a huge expense.
 Spend a few minutes familiarising yourself with public transportation options which can save you a lot of money over taking taxis, but I recommend researching the best location to stay in so you can walk more.
 It’s free.

 When you visit a new place, you don’t want to stay in your hotel room, you want to visit the main attractions.
 In popular touristic cities, the most famous attractions are often very crowded and very expensive.
 Ask locals for advice or simply research the free stuff that you can do.

 Enjoy your budget travel

-The biggest tip for travelling on a budget is to go slow.
+The biggest tip for traveling on a budget is to go slow.
 You can save so much money by taking your time.
 This doesn’t just save money on transport costs, but you can get better accommodation deals when you stay somewhere longer and you also get better at working out the cheap eating deals and have time to self-cater.